SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

  - **Calendar** $\rightarrow \ $**tradingDays** $\rightarrow \ $**userVariables**<br> *Regression variables; ireg, user,* *usertype= (\...td\...)\**

-   List of the pre-defined regression variables to be included in the model.
+   A list of the pre-defined regression variables to be included in the model.
 Option is available when **Calendar**  $\rightarrow \ $ **tradingDays** $\rightarrow \ $**option** is set to *UserDefined*.
-   When the user chooses the *UserDefined* type for a trading day effect estimation, one must specify the corresponding
-   variables by clicking the field and choosing variables from the list.
-It should be noted that [such variables need to be
-   already defined](../reference-manual/user-defined-variables.html), otherwise the list is empty.
+   When the user chooses the *UserDefined* type for a trading day effect estimation, one must specify the corresponding variables by clicking the field and choosing variables from the list.
+It should be noted that [such variables need to be already defined](../reference-manual/user-defined-variables.html), otherwise the list is empty.
    The default setting is *Unsused.*

    {: .text-center.image-wrapper}